sasmb/medusajs-2.0-for-railway-boilerplate-hUO1/WhatsApp-Integration-Demo.md

 ## Files Modified/Created

-1. **New**: `/src/lib/whatsapp.ts` - WhatsApp utility functions
+1. **New**: `/src/lib/whatsapp.ts` - WhatsApp utility functions and manual payment detection
 2. **New**: `/src/modules/order/components/whatsapp-completion-button/index.tsx` - Button component
-3. **Modified**: `/src/modules/order/templates/order-completed-template.tsx` - Added WhatsApp button
+3. **Modified**: `/src/modules/order/templates/order-completed-template.tsx` - Added conditional header and WhatsApp button for manual payments only

 ## Usage

-The WhatsApp completion button automatically appears on every order confirmation page.
-Customers who used manual payment (or any payment method) can use this feature to:
+The WhatsApp completion feature **automatically appears only for manual payment orders**.
+The system detects if the order used the `pp_system_default` payment provider and conditionally shows:

+- **Custom Header**: "Successfully complete your order with whatsapp."
+- **WhatsApp Completion Button**: One-click order sharing functionality

+**For manual payment customers**, this feature enables them to:

 - Get immediate assistance with their order
 - Confirm payment arrangements for manual payments